“You want a friend in Washington – get a dog”

 - and the enormous wastage of man hours, the diversion of resources and the burden to the UK taxpayer policing, prosecuting, incarcerating and treating the British victims of a ruinous policy

 can all be traced back to our “willingness” to try and fix what was not broken.
 Of course, you might say “Well its easy to say that now …” the trouble is that Dent (and indeed many other doctors, both American and British) said it at the time!
-There has really never been any excuse for the mindless way British legislators have repeatedly and inexorably brought us to this juncture with absolutely no indication that any of them have learnt from previous mistakes. (see later – 2005 Gaming Legislation by the Blair government represented by the deplorable Tessa Jowell and Harriet Harman) The writing was on the wall, America with its own abject record since 1924, had told us exactly what to expect.
+There has really never been any excuse for the mindless way British legislators have repeatedly and inexorably brought us to this juncture with absolutely no indication that any of them have learnt from previous mistakes. (see later – 2005 Gaming Legislation by the Blair government represented by the deplorable casino capitalist politics from the likes of Tessa Jowell and Harriet Harman) The writing was on the wall, America with its own abject record since 1924, had told us exactly what to expect.

 Dent himself (in his capacity as Editor of SSA) had received warnings from those at the sharp end of the problem as this letter from an American doctor typically testifies: